StamusNetworks/suricata-language-server/README.rst

 After cloning the repository, you need to install first the server by running in the root directory of the project ::

- sudo pip install .
+ pip install .

 This will add a ``suricata-language-server`` command to the system that will be invoked transparently by the editors that are configured to use it.
+You can use ``sudo pip install .`` to install it system wide if needed.

 Editors Configuration